How does Column invoice billable vs. transient customers?

 There are two key settings for billing:

-Require upfront payment (prepay for transient customers) → Customers must pay invoices online in Column before the ad deadline.
+• Require upfront payment (prepay for transient customers) → Customers must pay invoices online via Column before the ad deadline.

-As noted above, most publishers set invoice outside Column for billable customers and require upfront payment (prepay) for transient customers.
+As noted, most publishers set invoices outside Column for billable customers and require upfront payment (prepay) for transient customers.
 These settings can be configured in My Organization > Customers > Edit Customer.

-During invoice creation, Column checks these two settings to make sure the customer is billed appropriately.
+Column checks these two settings during invoice creation to ensure the customer is billed appropriately.
 However, please note that customer settings only determine the default billing flow for the customer's notices.
-When creating an invoice for a particular notice, publishers can override the default if they have Admin permissions or the ability to edit invoices.
-But for most publications that use the "invoice outside Column," a notice must either be invoiced outside Column or require upfront payment, as explained below.
+When creating an invoice for a particular notice, publishers can override the default if they have Admin permissions or can edit invoices.
+However, for most publications that use the "invoice outside Column," a notice must either be invoiced outside Column or require upfront payment, as explained below.

 Depending on the integration, Column may also use a customer's account number to determine whether they should be invoiced outside Column or require an upfront payment.
 Click here to learn more about assigning account numbers to billable and transient customers.